Our health is the compass that guides us. It influences not just the length of our journey, but the quality of our experiences along the way.

 - Target a daily protein intake of 1.6g per kilogram of body weight.
 For someone weighing 80kg, this equates to 128g of protein each day.

-- To put this in perspective, reaching this 128g target would require an 80kg individual to eat either 674g of chickpeas or 512g of beef.
+- To put this in perspective, reaching this 128g target would require an 80kg individual to eat either 1444g of cooked chickpeas or 512g of beef.
 While this is just an illustrative example and not a dietary recommendation, it underscores how challenging it can be to meet daily protein requirements and suggests that many might fall short.

 - Distribute your protein intake evenly throughout the day, ideally every 3-4 hours, for optimal muscle protein synthesis.